aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/loading-saving-and-converting/save-a-document/specify-save-options/_index.md

 The following code example shows how to set this property and save the document:

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_ooxml_save_options-UpdateLastSavedTimeProperty.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-File Formats and Conversions-Save Options-working_with_ooxml_save_options-UpdateLastSavedTimeProperty.py" >}}

 ## Save Black and White Image with One Bit Per Pixel Format